hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.md

 >- poor quality bases at read ends
 >
 >**We will not be performing this step** because:
->* our data does not have an appreciable amount of leftover adapter sequences or other contaminating sequences based on FastQC.
->* the alignment tools we use (salmon and STAR) are able to account for low-quality bases at the ends of reads when matching them to the genome.
+>* the alignment tools we use (salmon and STAR) are able to account for adapters/vector contamination and low-quality bases at the ends of reads when matching them to the genome/transcriptome.
 >
 >If you need to perform trimming on your fastq data to remove unwanted sequences/bases, the recommended tool is [cutadapt](http://cutadapt.readthedocs.io/en/stable/index.html).
 >